stevevance/Chicago-Crash-Browser/README.md

 * Close the popup when the search results are returned (for some reason I cannot figure this out, and I thought it was pretty simple)
 * Make it tablet-friendly
 * Count the number of crashes per year and give the bike/pedestrian numbers in a year by year breakdown
+* "Bookmark" the locations so a person can create a text list of locations and their resulting crash figures.
+This is so a user can create a report of several intersections for their neighborhood.

 ##Data Structure
 One table is currently used, called "CrashExtract".
 It's called this because the crash data is an extract from the entire database, extracted by year and city.
 Whenever the whole state was provided to me, I stripped out all cities except Chicago ("City Code" != 1051).